KFL2060 – Gender Equality in the Nordic Countries

 Schedule, syllabus and examination date

-The course gives an introduction to the Nordic context and an overview of how the concept and implementation of gender equality has developed and is practiced in the Nordic countries since 1900.
-The main focus is on the period after the 1970s.
-Themes that are taught relate gender equality to representation in positions of power, work and money, family life, education and ethnic relations.
-Processes and agents contributing to the recent situation will also be discussed.
+The course gives an introduction to the Nordic context and an overview of how the concept and implementation of gender equality has developed and is currently practiced in the Nordic countries.
+The main focus is on the period after the 1970s, and themes that are taught relate gender equality to:

 You shall acquire: